BryanChasko/hugoBryanChaskoWebsite/content/blog/posts/my-skills-and-experience.md

 My professional focus centers on transforming complex business logic into reliable systems with accessible interfaces.
 My career is defined by technical innovation and leadership across four distinct phases:

-* **Cloudcroft Cloud Company:** Delivering strategic project execution and cutting-edge cloud implementation.
-This encompasses contract leadership in **Education (Alamogordo Public Schools)** and **Telecommunications (Tularosa Communications)**, providing infrastructure and connectivity solutions.
+* **Cloudcroft Cloud Company:** Delivering strategic project execution and cutting-edge cloud implementation across education, telecommunications, and nonprofit sectors.
+Modernizing technology infrastructure, improving security and compliance, and implementing solutions that enhance reliability and user access.
 * **X2nSat:** Architecting streaming and satellite connectivity solutions in a high-tech environment, bridging the gap between orbit and earth.
 * **Electronic Caregiver (ECG):** Leading the transformation of patient care through telehealth and remote monitoring technology, scaling solutions from local prototypes to enterprise health systems.
 * **US Army:** Managing mission-critical systems, logistics, and advanced protection gear in high-stakes defense operations.